The Queen of the Americas

 When deeds of Montezuma Cortes heard,

-Towards the foe his mighty steed was spurred;
+Towards the foe his mighty steed he spurred;

 And many Natives joined his enterprise,